-Facts and guidelines when using HDC Mk IITM
+Facts and guidelines when using HDC Mk II[TM]:

-- 1. The density of HDC Mk IITM is 1.31 SG (10.9 ppg). - 2.
+- 1. The density of HDC Mk II[TM] is 1.31 SG (10.9 ppg). - 2.
 It is used neat. - 3.
-As HDC Mk IITM chelates with calcium, a small spacer must be placed before and after, consisting of base oil or any brine NOT containing calcium (CaCl2, CaBr2, etc.) such as KCL, NaCl, etc. 3-5 bbls will suffice, before and after. - 4.
-Or if a weighted pill is required for balance to avoid U-tubing, weighted SBM/OBM can be used, but the spacer is still required. - 5.
-The HDC Mk liTM will dissolve the filtercake within 1-2 hours depending upon the temperature, the higher, the faster. - 6.
+As HDC Mk II[TM] chelates with calcium, a small spacer must be placed before and after, consisting of base oil or any brine NOT containing calcium (CaCl2, CaBr2, etc.) such as KCL, NaCl, etc. 5 bbls will suffice, before and after. - 4.
+If a weighted pill is required for balance to avoid U-tubing, weighted SBM/OBM can be used, but the spacer is still required. - 5.
+The HDC Mk II[TM] will typically dissolve the filtercake in just a couple of hours depending upon the temperature, the higher, the faster. - 6.
 The temperature limit is above 260°C (500°F). - 7.
-Assuming the BHA is stuck and near the bit, leave some excess in the drillpipe/BHA so that after 2 hours if necessary 3-5 bbls of excess HDC Mk IITM can be pumped into the annulus.
+Assuming the BHA is stuck and near the bit, leave some excess in the drillpipe/BHA so that after 2 hours if necessary 3-5 bbls of excess HDC Mk II[TM] can be pumped into the annulus.
 And repeat if necessary until there is no more in the drillpipe.